Zirkonium88/AWS/README.md

 ## Big Data workloads

 * Lambda does not fit?
 The [SQS example](SQS/README.MD) will show you how to unzip large gzip files via S3 events and EC2.
-* Do you want to use Zeppelin on AWS EMR without hard coded credetnials?
+* Do you want to use Zeppelin on AWS EMR without hard coded credentials?
 Look up this [example](EMR/README.MD).

 ## Cloudformation templates